Rationale

 - research competence

-It should be stressed that the order of competences is not hierarchic.
+It should be stressed that the order of competences is not hierarchical.

 After having distinguished the eight competences, every single one had to be described by means of descriptors.
 As to the number of descriptors, the aim was to keep it as restricted as possible.
 Two criteria were used: 1.
 The descriptors should give a nearly full (not an ideal) definition of the competence, and 2.
 Later on every descriptor should be linked to ‘behavioural indicators’ in order to evaluate the level of acquisition of the competence.
 An increasing number of all-too-detailed descriptors would make the evaluation almost impossible.
 Moreover it would considerably limit the freedom of the users of the Framework.
 Therefore, descriptors should be formulated in a way that leaves room for interpretation.
 In order to maintain the highest possible degree of freedom in the application of the Framework, every descriptor should be formulated as clearly and generally as possible.
 A descriptor may not contain any preference for a certain theory or method.
 For example, the first descriptor of the transfer competence says: ‘can understand source texts’.
 It does not mention the theory or method according to which this understanding should take place.
 That belongs to the freedom of every user of the Framework.
 This is true for every descriptor.

 The very first draft of the Framework distinguished only 55 descriptors for the eight competences.
-In the course of the discussions during the meetings in Utrecht, Misano, Budapest and Antwerp, the number has risen to 127.
+In the course of the discussions during the meetings in Utrecht, Misano, Budapest and Antwerp, the number rose to 126, and for the second edition the number now stands at 136.
 This number gives an indication of the complexity of the job of a literary translator.
 But, on the other hand, it may also complicate the applicability of the Framework as a whole.

 FROM A UNILINEAR MODEL TO A MULTIDIMENSIONAL FRAMEWORK OF REFERENCE